GSR Composition and Particle Morphology

 The ENFSI Best Practice Manual (2016) uses a two-tier scheme (GSR-characteristic and GSR-consistent) that achieves the same classification goal with slightly different terminology, reflecting the ENFSI member-laboratory consensus at the time of publication.
 UK Home Office Scientific Development Branch adopted the ENFSI terminology.
 Indian CFSL protocols have historically followed the FBI scheme (which predates ASTM E1588) but are transitioning toward the ASTM E1588-20 framework under the National Forensic Infrastructure Enhancement Project (NFIEP).

 A discharge deposits more than primer products.
-The propellant, the smokeless powder that generates the propulsive gas, also leaves residues.
-These are chemically distinct from primer GSR and require different analytical methods (HPLC, GC-MS, ion chromatography rather than SEM-EDS), but they appear alongside inorganic particles on sampled hands and garments and form part of the complete picture of a GSR examination.
+The smokeless propellant also leaves residues that are chemically distinct from inorganic primer GSR and require separate analytical methods (HPLC, GC-MS, ion chromatography rather than SEM-EDS), but appear alongside inorganic particles on sampled hands and garments as part of the complete GSR examination.

 Smokeless propellant is based on nitrocellulose (single-base), nitrocellulose plus nitroglycerin (double-base), or nitrocellulose plus nitroglycerin plus nitroguanidine (triple-base).
 Combustion is never complete in a short barrel.
 Unburned powder grains are ejected with the gas plume and retain the characteristic shape of the manufactured powder: spherical (ball powder), flat disc (flake powder), or short cylinder (stick powder).
 These unburned grains are identifiable microscopically by their distinctive shapes and by the deterrent coatings (dibutyl phthalate, dinitrotoluene, ethyl centralite) applied during manufacture to control the burning rate.